thejetjayjay/DomCobb/Internal Files/Roadmap.md

 ---

+### **Feature 20: Revamp User Preferences File Structure to Match .cursorrules Power**

+**Priority:** Redesign and restructure the User Preferences file to match the power and flexibility of .cursorrules files, enabling hierarchical organization, metadata support, conditional activation, and more sophisticated configuration before implementing the Onboarding Agent.

+**Status:** ⏳ Pending

+**Tasks:**
+- [ ] Research .cursorrules file structure, MDC syntax, and metadata capabilities
+- [ ] Analyze current User Preferences file structure and identify limitations
+- [ ] Design new hierarchical User Preferences structure:
+  - [ ] Define metadata format (similar to MDC frontmatter) for conditional activation
+  - [ ] Create section hierarchy (Global → Context-Specific → Task-Specific)
+  - [ ] Design activation rules (when to apply which sections)
+  - [ ] Define inheritance model (how global preferences cascade to specific contexts)
+- [ ] Design enhanced configuration capabilities:
+  - [ ] Support for context-specific preferences (e.g., research vs. code generation vs. documentation)
+  - [ ] Conditional rules based on task type or AI provider
+  - [ ] Preference overrides for specific scenarios
+  - [ ] Template system for common preference patterns
+- [ ] Create migration strategy from current User Preferences format:
+  - [ ] Map existing sections to new structure
+  - [ ] Define backward compatibility approach
+  - [ ] Create migration guide/documentation
+- [ ] Update DomCobb workflow to use new User Preferences structure:
+  - [ ] Modify Step 3 (Identify user parameters) to handle hierarchical structure
+  - [ ] Update document selection logic to respect conditional activation
+  - [ ] Ensure backward compatibility during transition
+- [ ] Create new User Preferences template with enhanced structure:
+  - [ ] Include metadata section (activation rules, context filters)
+  - [ ] Organize into hierarchical sections (Global, Research, Communication, Output, Proficiency, Operations, Method)
+  - [ ] Add context-specific subsections (e.g., Research → Web Research, Research → Code Analysis)
+  - [ ] Include examples and usage guidelines
+- [ ] Update Knowledge Library documentation:
+  - [ ] Update references to User Preferences in DomCobb.md
+  - [ ] Update REASONING section examples
+  - [ ] Update TOOLS section description
+- [ ] Test new structure with various DomCobb workflows:
+  - [ ] Test with simple prompt requests
+  - [ ] Test with complex agent creation
+  - [ ] Test with multi-agent system requests
+  - [ ] Verify conditional activation works correctly
+- [ ] Document new User Preferences structure:
+  - [ ] Create comprehensive guide for users
+  - [ ] Document metadata syntax and activation rules
+  - [ ] Provide migration examples
+  - [ ] Include best practices for organizing preferences

+**Code Dependencies:**
+- `Knowledge Library/User Preferences.md` (modification - restructure to new format)
+- `DomCobb.md` (modification - update Step 3 and REASONING section to handle new structure)
+- `Knowledge Library/Technique - Cursor Rules.md` (reference - for .cursorrules structure patterns)
+- `Outputs/Roadmap Keeper Agent.md` (reference - may need updates if it references User Preferences)
+- `Outputs/Readme Keeper Agent.md` (reference - may need updates if it references User Preferences)

+**Definition of Done:**
+- [ ] New User Preferences structure designed with hierarchical organization and metadata support
+- [ ] Metadata format defined (similar to MDC syntax) with activation rules and context filters
+- [ ] Current User Preferences content migrated to new structure maintaining all existing functionality
+- [ ] DomCobb.md updated to handle new User Preferences structure in Step 3 and REASONING section
+- [ ] Document selection logic updated to respect conditional activation rules
+- [ ] New User Preferences template created with comprehensive examples and guidelines
+- [ ] Knowledge Library documentation updated with new structure references
+- [ ] Testing completed: new structure works with simple prompts, complex agents, and multi-agent systems
+- [ ] Conditional activation verified: preferences apply correctly based on context and task type
+- [ ] Migration guide created for users transitioning from old to new format
+- [ ] Backward compatibility maintained during transition period
+- [ ] All DomCobb workflow steps correctly use new User Preferences structure

+**Feature 20 Completion Criteria:**
+- User Preferences file structure matches .cursorrules power and flexibility
+- Hierarchical organization enables context-specific and task-specific preferences
+- Metadata support allows conditional activation based on context, task type, or AI provider
+- DomCobb workflow fully integrated with new structure
+- Migration path available for existing users
+- Documentation complete with examples and best practices
+- Testing validates functionality across all DomCobb use cases

+**Notes:**
+- This feature must be completed before Feature 16 (Create Onboarding Agent) as the onboarding agent will generate User Preferences files using the new structure
+- The new structure should maintain backward compatibility or provide clear migration path
+- Consider adopting MDC-like syntax for metadata to align with Cursor Rules patterns
+- The enhanced structure should enable more sophisticated personalization while remaining easy to use

+---

 ### **Feature 16: Create Onboarding Agent**

 **Priority:** Create an interactive onboarding agent that guides users through setting up their user patterns file by asking questions and filling it automatically.

 **Status:** ⏳ Pending

+**Dependency:** This feature depends on Feature 20 (Revamp User Preferences File Structure) completion, as the onboarding agent will generate User Preferences files using the new enhanced structure.

 **Tasks:**
 - [ ] Design onboarding agent prompt that asks structured questions to collect user information